jagdish557/Eshop/README.md

 If you're looking for the .NET Aspire eShop sample it's [here](https://github.com/dotnet/eShop).
 Microsoft also recommends the [Reliable Web App](https://learn.microsoft.com/azure/architecture/web-apps/guides/reliable-web-app/overview) patterns guidance for building web apps with enterprise app patterns.

-Sample ASP.NET Core reference application, powered by Microsoft, demonstrating a single-process (monolithic) application architecture and deployment model.
+This is a sample ASP.NET Core reference application, powered by Microsoft, demonstrating a single-process (monolithic) application architecture and deployment model.
 If you're new to .NET development, read the [Getting Started for Beginners](https://github.com/dotnet-architecture/eShopOnWeb/wiki/Getting-Started-for-Beginners) guide.

 A list of Frequently Asked Questions about this repository can be found [here](https://github.com/dotnet-architecture/eShopOnWeb/wiki/Frequently-Asked-Questions).